TheCheerfulDev/tfm-linux-workshop/README.md

 ## Example Use

 The following example creates 2 VMs in resource group `bash-workshop-rg` located in the `West Europe` region with the password `P@ssw0rd1234`.
-By default SSH access is allowed on port 22, but no public key is provisioned.
+By default, SSH access is allowed on port 22, but no public key is provisioned.

 ```hcl
 module "tmf-linux_workshop" {